Coquettes qui pour voir

 Thomassin’s print was copied in manière noire by J. Simon (1675-1755) under the title “Mascarade.”

-The turbaned woman at the left of Thomassin‘s engraving was engraved in London in 1785 by Francesco Bartolzzi (1735-1813).
-Set in an oval format, the image was captioned “A Favourite Sultana” with the misleading declaration “Watteau pinxt."
+The turbaned woman at the left of Thomassin‘s engraving was engraved in London in 1785 by Francesco Bartolozzi (1735-1813).
+Set in an oval format, the image was captioned Preparation for the Masquerade with the misleading declaration “Watteau pinxt."
+It is reported that some copies of this Bartolozzi print bore the title “A Favourite Sultana.”

 St. Petersburg, collection of Catherine II (1729-1796; empress of Russia).
 Purchased with the Crozat de Thiers collection, which was bought en bloc in 1772.
 At the Winter Palace in St. Petersburg c.
 1875; by 1912 moved to the Gatchinova Palace; transferred to the Hermitage Museum after the Russian Revolution.